 Studies reported a reduction in depression symptoms and insomnia during clinical trials.
 Those who took higher doses experienced improved self-esteem.

-SHARPENS THE MIND
+RHODIOLA BENEFITS: SHARPENS THE MIND

 When comparing ashwagandha vs. rhodiola, rhodiola is a go-to for those looking to improve overall mental energy.
 It's so potent that it even enhances energy in people with chronic fatigue syndrome.

-IMPROVES PHYSICAL ENERGY AND STAMINA
+RHODIOLA BENEFITS: IMPROVES PHYSICAL ENERGY AND STAMINA

+Both soldiers and athletes have taken advantage of rhodiola for decades, thanks to its ability to improve physical performance.
+It's the ideal drug-free performance enhancer.
 Rhodiola works by making exercise feel less exerting, so it's a great supplement for anyone new to working out, which needs an extra push to make it through their strenuous workouts.

-POTENTIAL SIDE EFFECTS
+RHODIOLA POTENTIAL SIDE EFFECTS

 ASHWAGANDHA VS. RHODIOLA: WHICH IS RIGHT FOR YOU?

+If your primary concern is anxiety, getting a full night's sleep, or just overall relaxing, ashwagandha is the better choice.
+If physical stamina and higher energy levels are what you're looking for, choose rhodiola.
 Of course, you can always combine ashwagandha and rhodiola for the max amount of benefits.
-Many people like the calming yet focused energy they get from taking both supplements together.
+Many people like the calm-yet-focused energy they get from taking both supplements together.
 Each herb has its own unique properties, so why not take advantage of both simultaneously?
-Let us know your thoughts in the comments below.